centrica-engineering/nucleus-docs/docs/foundations/structure.md

 ### `<ns-editorial>`

-An image can be left or right, in `basketball-court` they will display on the right and in `tennis-court` and smaller they are stacked.
+An image can be left or right, from `hockey-pitch` and larger but they will display on the right only and stack at smaller viewports.

 ### `<ns-highlighter>`

-The highlighter behaves in a similar way to `ns-card section` as the icon swaps from right to left from `squash-court` to `tennis-court` and then reduces it's width to two thirds when in `basketball-court` and reduces width again to half when in `hockey-pitch` and above.
+The highlighter icon swaps from a stacked position in `squash-court` to the left in larger viewports, to optimise the space used.

 ### `<ns-landmark>`

-Lots of responsive decisions are contained within each `ns-landmark` for example, the `summit` variant there is no `card` at `squash-court` and `tennis-court` and at `basketball-court` the card overlaps the image and sticks to the left.
-At `hockey-pitch` and above the card floats over the image.
+Lots of responsive decisions are contained within each `ns-landmark` for example, the `summit` variant there is no `card` at `squash-court` and `tennis-court` and at `basketball-court` the card overlaps the image.
+At `hockey-pitch` and above the card sticks to the left in a 60%/40% layout.

 ### `<ns-lockup>`

-All three of our lockups behave uniquely responsive.
+The ns-lockup behaves responsively too, adjusting it's overlaps most appropriately for the given viewport.

 ### `<ns-selector>`

 The image within `ns-selector` adapts to different positions and sizes.

-### Here is a list of components that contain `ns-panel`
+### Components that are placed outside of `ns-panel`

 - `<ns-landmark>`
 - `<ns-editorial>`